yw0nam/DenseNet/README.md

-# Basic DenseNet implement using TF 2.0 using Mnist
+# DenseNet implement using TF 2.0

 ## What is DenseNet?